smart-methods/arduino_robot_arm/README.md

 ### Controlling the robot arm by joint_state_publisher
 ```$ roslaunch robot_arm_pkg check_motors.launch```

-You can also run this instruction to connect with hardware:
+You can also connect with hardware by running:

 ```$ rosrun rosserial_python serial_node.py _port:=/dev/ttyUSB0 _baud:=115200```